INTEGRITE Eco-design at the heart of our development

 Long-standing partnerships with local suppliers

-- Proper disposal of hazardous waste
+- The proper disposal of hazardous waste

-- Safe storage of hazardous liquids
+- Secure storage of hazardous liquids

 - Non-use of toxic products

-- Raising environmental awareness among employees and customers
+- Environmental awareness among employees and customers

-- Monitoring of site energy consumption
+- Monitoring of the site's energy consumption

-In short: the eco-design balancing act
+In summary: the balancing act of eco-design

 - the proximity of the manufacturer and its best practices,

-- the protection afforded to our product
+- the protection provided to our product